Clifford B. Janey: Superintendent of District of Columbia Public Schools

 Janey received credit for implementing stringent academic standards about what needed to be taught at each grade level in the school system.
 During his tenure, the number of students taking Advanced Placement courses and the number of high school graduates who went on to attend college rose.
 Nevertheless, many problems in the district persisted.

 Janey created the D.C.
 Education Compact, which consisted of government leaders, community activists, educators, union officials, business leaders, and philanthropic leaders.
 This group advised him on his strategic plan for the district.

 In 2007, Janey departed from the position at the request of Mayor Adrian Fenty, who claimed that he desired a change of leadership at the top of the school district, wanting to see "radical change" in the school system.
 He was succeeded by Michelle Rhee.

 Superintendent of Newark Public Schools

 In 2008, Janey became the superintendent of Newark Public Schools In 2011, Governor Chris Christie informed Janey that his three-year contract would not be renewed.

 Under Janey, the Brick Avon Academy was created.
-This school saw teachers elect a group from among themselves to make decisions on the school's curriculum, budgeting, and hiring.
+This school implemented an approach wherein teachers elect a group from among themselves to make decisions on the school's curriculum, budgeting, and hiring.